dfandrich/spec-tree/README.md

 repo set with the SSH URL, which you will need to manually fix to maintain speed and consistency.

-Any error that occurs during check-in will be ignored.
+Any error that occurs during check-in will be ignored and operation will continue with the next argument.
 This most commonly occurs if someone else has checked in a change since your version of a spec file was checked out.
-The `list-unclean-repo` script can be helpful to ensure that everything in the spec tree was checked in.
+If an error occurs, the last file to error out will be displayed on completion of the script and the exit code will be non-zero.  `list-unclean-repo` script can be helpful to see which modified files were not checked in.

 This script does not support a "massive checkout" style tree.
-But, that's not really an issue since you don't really need this script with a massive checkout tree.
-This script always performs a single commit per package but a massive checkout tree lets you perform a single commit spanning multiple packages.
+But, that's not really an issue since you don't really need this script in that case.
+A massive checkout tree lets you perform a single commit spanning multiple packages while this script always performs a single commit per package.

 ### list-unclean-repo